Hyperinvariant subspaces for normaloid essential isometric operators: Absolutely norm attaining operators

 For $T\in \mathcal{B}(H)$, the \textit{minimum modulus} of $T$ is defined by

-We say $T$ to be \textit{minimum attaining}, if there exist $x\in S_H$ such that $m(T)=\|Tx\|$ and $T$ is \textit{absolutely minimum attaining} (shortly $\mathcal{AM}$-operator), if for every closed subspace $M\subseteq H$, $T|_M:M\rightarrow H$ is minimum attaining.
+We say that $T$ is a \textit{minimum attaining} operator, if there exist $x\in S_H$ such that $m(T)=\|Tx\|$ and \textit{absolutely minimum attaining} (shortly $\mathcal{AM}$-operator), if for every non-zero closed subspace $M\subseteq H$, $T|_M:M\rightarrow H$ is minimum attaining.
 We denote the class of all absolutely minimum attaining operators by $\mathcal{AM}(H)$.
-This class was defined in \cite{CAR} and characterization of this class is discussed in \cite{GAN1}.
-For more details about $\mathcal{AM}$-operators, we refer to \cite{CAR,GAN,GAN1,RAM}.
+For more details about $\mathcal{AM}$-operators, we refer to \cite{RAM,CAR,GAN,GAN1}.